jaemk/upaste/README.md

    OPTIONS:
        -f, --file <file>                file to upload
        -l, --lines <lines>              number of lines to read --paste-root <paste-root>    Host url to upload to.
-Defaults to https://hastebin.com/documents -p, --pull <pull>                pull an existing paste to stdout --read-root <read-root>      Host url-root to use when linking to and pulling down posts.
-Defaults to https://hastebin.com/
+Defaults to https://hastebin.com/documents or $UPASTE_PASTEROOT
+       -p, --pull <pull>                pull an existing paste to stdout --read-root <read-root>      Host url-root to use when linking to and pulling down posts.
+Defaults to https://hastebin.com/ or
+                                        $UPASTE_READROOT
        -s, --start <start>              line number to start reading at (1 being the first)
 ```